pantheon-systems/terminus-secrets-plugin/README.md

 # Terminus Secrets Plugin

-A simple plugin for Terminus-CLI that allows for manipulation of a 'secrets' file for use with Quicksilver.
+A plugin for Terminus-CLI that allows for manipulation of a 'secrets' file for use with Quicksilver.

 Use as directed by Quicksilver examples.